mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    1. Click the **Project name** field.
 You will see a list of available projects: ZITADEL, grafana, vault, argocd, k8s, Nebird, gitlab.
    1. Select one of the projects, and click **Continue**.
    1. Select all the roles, and click **Save**.
-   1. Repeat the steps above (Step5.1 - Step 5.4) for each of the following projects: grafana, vault, argocd, k8s, Nebird, gitlab.
+   1. Repeat the steps above (Step5.1 - Step 5.4) for each of the projects.

-1. Log out of Zitadel.
+1. Log out of Zitadel, clicking the **Logout All Users** button.

 1. Log back in with the new user.
+(Follow the prompts to set up 2FA and change the password.)

 ##### Netbird: Set up VPN access to services